In this post: Looking for inspiration for your entryway decor? Here’s how I transformed our tiny back entry foyer, adding elegance and functionality.⇒

 Another key addition was the inclusion of grain sack pillows.
 I felt the room was lacking in authentic vintage pieces and so I bought the burlap sack from a European online shop and when I received it I cut it in half and made two pillows from the cloth.

-I really enjoy the casual tone the pillows add to the room.
+I enjoy the casual tone the pillows add to the room.
 Our front entry is much more formal and serious, and I wanted the back to be more relaxed, albeit French and pretty.

 To give you a sense of where this space fits into the layout of our home, this view shows you a peek into the dining room.
 You can also glimpse the adjoining wall where the bookcase is situated.

+I covered the ugly tile with a tasteful rug until I have a chance to re-do the floor.
 The final piece is the crystal chandy that presides over the entire room.

-Source List – Click on the items below for direct links to the products.
-Where actual items were no longer available, I’ve provided similar options.
 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 Have you visited the Designthusiasm shop?
-Click below to shop my favorites, my home and my Amazon shop.
+Click on the images below to shop my favorites, my home and my Amazon shop.
 There are new items added every week.
 Happy shopping!!